 Find a good group of people who will be your friends for life and go out and have the best Galentine’s/Palentine’s celebration imaginable.
 Wear red if you feel like it.
 Or all black if you don’t.
 Or just stay home and hate-watch 27 Dresses.
 It’s all good.

-A recent study revealed that Gen Z (I guess that’s you!) isn’t into Valentine’s Day, or at least not celebrating it with the traditional life-sized teddy bears or by slowly unwrapping and eating a piece of Ferrero Rocher.
+A recent study revealed that Gen Z (I guess that’s you!) isn’t into Valentine’s Day, or at least not celebrating it with the traditional life-size teddy bears or by slowly unwrapping and eating a piece of Ferrero Rocher.
 I get it.
-But little girl, don’t take my advice as a reason to hate this holiday.
-I just want you to make sure you’ve got the self-love to know that if it doesn’t always turn out the way you dreamed it would, you’ll still be ok.
+But, little girl, don’t take my advice as a reason to hate this holiday.
+I just want you to make sure you’ve got the self-love to know that if it doesn’t always turn out the way you dreamed it would, you’ll still be OK.